 - Add two tablespoons of water at a time, pulsing to incorporate (or just stirring), until the mixture begins to clump together.

 - Lay a sheet of plastic wrap flat on the counter and carefully empty mixture onto plastic wrap.
 Bring it together into a ball, then flatten into a disk.
 Wrap in plastic and chill for several hours or until ready to use.
+If you have a pastry mat, you can do this on the mat rather than directly onto the plastic.

 - When ready to use, roll out crust and line a 9 inch round pie dish.
 Put the lined pie dish in the freezer for 30 minutes or keep chill for about an hour.